postmanlabs/postman-docs/_posts/01_postman/03_collections/2017-05-04-using_markdown_for_descriptions.md

 In the request builder, you can style the request description using markdown.
 [![request description](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/markdown-nasaRequestDescription2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/markdown-nasaRequestDescription2.png)

-You can style the collections details view usingh markdown in the descriptions for collections and folders.
+You can style the collections details view using markdown in the descriptions for collections and folders.
 [![collection details view](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/markdown-collections.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/markdown-collections.png)

 **Public or Internal API documentation**